moscajs/aedes/README.md

 <a name="authenticate"></a>
 ### instance.authenticate(client, username, password, done(err, successful))

 It will be called when a new client connects.
-Ovverride to supply custom authentication logic.
+Override to supply custom authentication logic.

 ```js